ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.kostal-piko-ba/README.md

 [![NPM](https://nodei.co/npm/iobroker.kostal-piko-ba.png?downloads=true)](https://nodei.co/npm/iobroker.kostal-piko-ba/)

 ## Adapter for reading Kostal Piko & Piko BA data for iOBroker
-Adapter for reading Kostal Piko & Piko BA data.
+Adapter for reading Kostal Piko, Piko BA and PIKO MP plus data.
 Adapter creates some states and updates them sequentially.
+Adapter designed for Kostal Piko 6.0BA, 8.0BA, 10.0BA, BA inverters.
-Adapter working with Kostal Piko 6.0BA, 8.0BA, 10.0BA, 3.0, 5.5, 7.0, 10, 12, 15, 17, 20 & 36 inverters.
+Adapter also working with Kostal Piko 3.0, 4.2, 4.6, 5.5, 7.0, 8.5, 10, 12, 15, 17, 20 & 36 inverters.
+NEW!
+Adapter now working with MP plus inverters - first tested: Kostal PIKO 3.0-1 MP plus.
 It's greatly appreciated if you verify functionality with other inverters and please send me a note.

 ## Settings
-Be aware that your inverter has to be updated to Kostal UI >= 6.11!
+Be aware that your Piko or Piko BA inverter has to be updated to Kostal UI >= 6.11!
-To connect to the Kostal Pico (BA) inverter, setting its IP-address in the config is mandatory.
+To connect to the Kostal Pico (BA / MP plus) inverter, setting its IP-address in the config is mandatory.
 You could also edit the update frequencies of live data, daily and livetime statistics.
 If needed, set the mark for read-out of the 4 analog values, too.